-- Preheat oven to 375.
+- Preheat oven to 375 degrees F.

-- Place sugar, softened butter and oil in a bowl and beat until blended.
+- Place sugar softened butter and oil in a bowl and beat until blended.
 Add egg and beat well.
 Add flour and buttermilk alternating between the two, beginning and ending with the flour.
 Mix well after each addition.
 Stir in zest and juice.

 - For streusel; combine brown sugar, oats, 1/2 cup of coconut, flour, and cinnamon in a bowl.
 Drizzle melted butter over the mixture and stir to combine.